Preparing Your East Bay Garden For Winter

 In Closing

 Preparing your East Bay garden for winter is not just about protecting your plants.
 It’s about nurturing the intricate web of life that exists within the soil and among the creatures that call your garden home.
-By focusing on soil ecology and supporting beneficial insects, you can create a thriving garden ecosystem that flourishes in spring.
+By focusing on soil ecology and supporting beneficial insects, you can create a thriving garden environment that flourishes in spring.

 At Evergreen Nursery our friendly staff is always here to help with any questions or advice you might need along the way.
 Happy gardening!